wp-plugins/all-in-one-wp-migration/readme.txt

 All in One WP Plugin is the first plugin to offer true mobile experience on WordPress versions 3.3 and up.

-= Multisite compatible =
+= Not yet Multisite compatible =
-* The plugin menu is available for the network administrator only `wp-admin/network/admin.php?page=site-migration-export`
+* Support for multisites is comming soon

 = Works on Windows OS and IIS =
 * Tested the plugin on Windows 7 and Windows Server 2012 with the default available IIS